-When an employee makes a racial discrimination claim, employers should not ignore, deny, minimize, criticize, take sides, threaten, demote, or fire the complaining employee, or make fun of the situation.
-They need to take immediate action because generally the complainant has 180 days from the time of the initial incident to file a claim with the EEOC.
+When an employee makes a racial discrimination in the workplace claim, employers should not ignore, deny, minimize, criticize, take sides, threaten, demote, or fire the complaining employee, or make fun of the situation.
+They need to take immediate action not only because it’s the right thing to do, but also because generally, the complainant has 180 days from the time of the initial incident to file a claim with the EEOC.

-When an employee complains about racial discrimination, there are a lot of ways for employers to make the situation worse.
-GEMS Group president Cornelia Gamlem cautions employers to avoid behaviors that could be seen as retaliatory, including threatening or criticizing the employee for reporting discrimination, firing, demoting, or disciplining the employee for reporting, or discussing the claim with anyone inside or outside the company other than those who need to know (those in human resources and legal).
+Cornelia Gamlem, the author of several books on HR and business management, cautions employers to avoid behaviors that could be seen as retaliatory, including threatening or criticizing the employee for reporting workplace discrimination, firing, demoting, or disciplining the employee for reporting, or discussing the claim with anyone inside or outside the company other than those who need to know (those in human resources and legal).

-Investigate the Complaint
+Investigate the Workplace Discrimination Complaint

 A timely and thorough investigation of the complaint is important to determine if corrective action is necessary and to be able to prevent the situation from happening again.
 It’s also a legal obligation under many laws such as Title VII and state and local anti-discrimination laws.

-Resolve the Complaint
+Resolve the Racial Discrimination in the Workplace Complaint

-After the employee has been told the results, SHRM recommends further follow up to see if the employee has other issues and is back to a secure and productive work environment and work routine.
-It’s important to encourage open communication and follow up so that the employee feels comfortable at work.
+After the employee has been told the results, SHRM recommends further follow-up to see if the employee has other issues and is back to a secure and productive work environment and work routine.
+It’s important to encourage open communication and follow-up so that the employee feels comfortable at work.

-Employee complaints of violations of any of these federal employment laws must be taken seriously and investigated fairly and appropriately to protect both employer and employee and remedy any illegal activity and issues.
-The first step when any complaint is received is to listen and thoroughly understand the complaint and then take appropriate action.
+Employee complaints of violations of any of these federal employment laws must be taken seriously and investigated fairly and appropriately to protect both employer and employee and to remedy any illegal activity.
+The first step when any complaint is received is to listen and thoroughly understand the claim and then take appropriate action.